akmallfhn/sevenpreneur/src/trpc/routers/README.md

 - Administrators and Class Manager have write access to all cohorts' data.
 - `list.cohorts`:
   - Administrators can see all cohorts.
-  - Non-Administrators can only see active and published cohorts.
+  - Non-Administrators can only see active cohorts.
 - `read.cohort`:
   - Logged-in users can read all cohorts given the cohort ID.
-  - Non-logged-in users can only read active and published cohorts.
+  - Non-logged-in users can only read active cohorts.

 ### Cohort Members 👥